This one-bowl chocolate cake is the perfect centerpiece for any occasion!

-Grease two (9-inch) round cake pans with oil or butter, lightly coat them with flour, and shake off the excess.
+1. Preheat the oven to 350 degrees Fahrenheit and grease two (9-inch) round cake pans with oil or butter.
+Lightly coat them with flour.

-Let the cakes cool in the pans for 10 minutes before transferring them onto a wire rack to cool completely.
+5. Cool and serve.
+Let the cakes cool in the pans for 10 minutes.
+Then transfer them onto a wire rack.

 Tips for the Best Cake

-- The flavor of the cake will rely on the cocoa powder, so you’ll want to use one of excellent quality.
-Any of these brands are tried and true: Bensdorp, Valrhona, Ghirardelli, Callebaut, Hershey’s, and Guitard.
+- Use quality cocoa powder.
+The flavor of the cake will rely on the cocoa powder.
+So quality matters!
+Try any of these tried and true brands: Bensdorp, Valrhona, Ghirardelli, Callebaut, Hershey’s, and Guitard.

-- Measure the ingredients accurately, especially the flour.
-Adding more than specified will yield a denser cake.
-Be sure to use the spoon and level method: use a spoon to transfer the flour to the measuring cup, and level it with the back of a knife.
+- Measure the ingredients accurately.
+Be sure to use the spoon and level method for the flour: spoon it into the measuring cup and level it off with the back of a knife.

-- Use room temperature ingredients, particularly the eggs.
-Cold eggs won’t incorporate well with the rest of the ingredients.
-If you forgot to take them out of the fridge, just submerge them in lukewarm water for 5 minutes.
+- Use room temperature ingredients.
+Cold eggs won’t incorporate as well with the rest of the ingredients.
+If you forget to take them out of the fridge, submerge them in lukewarm water for 5 minutes.

 What Makes a Cake Moist and Fluffy?